nnadagouda95/nnadagouda95.github.io/README.md

 N. Nadagouda, A. Xu and M. Davenport, Active query selection using nearest neighbors, in preparation.

+A. McRae, A. Xu, J. Jin, N. Nadagouda, N. Ahad, P. Guan, S. Karnik, and M. Davenport, "Delta Distancing: A Lifting Approach to Localizing Items From User Comparisons",  in Proc.\ IEEE Int.
+Conf. on Acoustics, Speech and Signal Processing (ICASSP), May 2022.

-N. Nadagouda and M. Davenport, <a href="/docs/papers/hawkes_processes_icassp_21.pdf" target="_blank">Switched Hawkes Processes</a>, in Proc.
+N. Nadagouda and M. Davenport, <a href="/docs/papers/hawkes_processes_icassp_21.pdf" target="_blank">"Switched Hawkes Processes"</a>, in Proc.
 IEEE Int.
 Conf. on Acoustics, Speech and Signal Processing (ICASSP), June, 2021.

-G. Canal, M. Connor, J. Jin, N. Nadagouda, M. O'Shaughnessy, C. Rozell, and M. Davenport, <a href="/docs/papers/icassp-2020.pdf" target="_blank">The Picasso Algorithm for Bayesian Localization Via Paired Comparisons in a Union of Subspaces Model</a>,  in Proc.
+G. Canal, M. Connor, J. Jin, N. Nadagouda, M. O'Shaughnessy, C. Rozell, and M. Davenport, <a href="/docs/papers/icassp-2020.pdf" target="_blank">"The Picasso Algorithm for Bayesian Localization Via Paired Comparisons in a Union of Subspaces Model"</a>,  in Proc.
 IEEE Int.
 Conf. on Acoustics, Speech and Signal Processing (ICASSP), May, 2020.

 ## Posters

-Y. Teng, A. Mamuye, E. Mo, K. Zhu, R. Walker, N. Nadagouda, and M. Davenport, <a href="/docs/papers/slam_rfid_21.pdf" target="_blank">Range-Only Simultaneous Localization and Mapping using Paired Comparisons</a>, at IEEE Annual Conf. on RFID, April 2021.
+Y. Teng, A. Mamuye, E. Mo, K. Zhu, R. Walker, N. Nadagouda, and M. Davenport, <a href="/docs/papers/slam_rfid_21.pdf" target="_blank">"Range-Only Simultaneous Localization and Mapping using Paired Comparisons"</a>, at IEEE Annual Conf. on RFID, April 2021.

-N. Nadagouda, and M. Davenport, <a href="/docs/papers/Namrata_poster.pdf" target="_blank">Switched Hawkes Processes</a>, at Workshop on Recent Developments on Mathematical/Statistical approaches in Data Science (MSDAS), University of Texas at Dallas, Richardson, TX, June 2019.
+N. Nadagouda, and M. Davenport, <a href="/docs/papers/Namrata_poster.pdf" target="_blank">"Switched Hawkes Processes"</a>, at Workshop on Recent Developments on Mathematical/Statistical approaches in Data Science (MSDAS), University of Texas at Dallas, Richardson, TX, June 2019.

 ## Article